Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 4. The Language of Intention: The Living Sankalpa

-In the quietest layers of the practice, we offer a "seed" of truth to the fertile subconscious.
+In the quieter stages of the practice, we can choose to offer a "seed" of truth to the fertile subconscious, a whisper of the heart's deepest intentions.
 We state the Sankalpa in the positive and present tense, signaling that this peace or strength is not something to reach for, but a present, living reality.

 Guiding Cue: "Some examples include: I am at peace.
 I am whole and healthy.
 I am the witness."